-It’s extremely confusing as they can idealise/ love bomb you and treat you better than anyone ever has.
+It’s incredibly confusing as they can idealise/ love bomb you and treat you better than anyone ever has.
 Just to bring you crashing down and treat you worse than anyone ever has.
-One minute they treat you so right, then the next they treat you so wrong and just do not care, then they are back to caring for you again like the flick of a light switch.
+One minute they treat you so right, then the next they treat you so wrong and they just do not care, and then they are back to caring for you again like the flick of a light switch.

-Yet as we know normal relationships do have their ups and downs, we know it’s normal to disagree and then find a compromise, with the narcissists blame shifting we are made to feel at fault, with their projection we are made to feel like we are not the ones compromising.
-With the narcissists gaslighting we can not see what is truly happening to us, so it’s even harder to see our own reality especially when there is no physical violence, even those narcissists who do use physical violence, they will twist and turn it around through many manipulation tactics, gaslighting, projection and blame shifting into making us question ourselves.
+Yet as we know healthy relationships do have their ups and downs, we know it’s reasonable to disagree and then find a compromise, with the narcissists blame-shifting we are made to feel at fault, with their projection we are made to feel like we are not the ones compromising.
+With the narcissists gaslighting we can not see what is truly happening to us, so it’s even harder to see our own reality especially when there is no physical violence, even those narcissists who do use physical violence, they will twist and turn it around through many manipulation tactics, gaslighting, projection and blame-shifting into making us question ourselves.
 What did I do wrong?
 How could I have handled the situation better?
 With the silent treatment often making us look to ourselves for answers to sort the situation out quickly and stop feeling the way we do.
-Whilst they simply appear to just not care, then when we pled, beg, apologise and make up to them however we can, they suddenly care again, Then with their pity plays and us trying harder and harder to help them, making excuses up for them, forgiving them for things we never thought we’d forgive people for or even let others treat us that way.
+Whilst they simply appear just not to care, then when we pled, beg, apologise and make up to them however we can, they suddenly care again, Then with their pity plays and us trying harder and harder to help them, making excuses up for them, forgiving them for things we never thought we’d forgive people for or even let others treat us that way.

 Why do we do this?